 ACE staff has also prepared written materials on a wide range of topics.
 In addition to numerous brochures, ACE has published a detailed manual entitled Long-Term Care Facilities in Ontario: The Advocate's Manual, now in its third edition.
 ACE has also produced a 20-minute DVD on Powers of Attorney.

-If you are interested in having an ACE lawyer speak to your organization or at an event, please call Valerie Ella at (416) 598-2656.
+If you are interested in having an ACE lawyer speak to your organization or at an event, please call Petrina Lewis at (416) 598-2656.

 With respect to law reform, ACE staff prepare briefs, analyze both proposed and proclaimed legislation, engage in research, and engage in other work necessary to advocate for changes in legislation or policy to improve the status of seniors in Ontario.